How Breathwork Resets Your Nervous System (and Why That Matters More Than You Think)

 The problem is that most people are stuck with the gas pedal pressed down.
 All day.
 Every day.
 Your body is running threat detection on everything: notifications, deadlines, traffic, conversations, even sleep.
 You are not in danger.
 But your nervous system does not know that.

 Over time, this becomes your baseline.
 You forget what calm actually feels like.
 You think the tension in your shoulders is just how shoulders feel.
 You think waking up tired is normal.
 It is common.
 It is not normal.
+If you want to see where your nervous system is sitting right now, the two minute terrain quiz gives you a clear read.

 The Vagus Nerve: Your Reset Button